What are the tax benefits of an easement?

 Virginia State Tax Credit

-In addition to the charitable deduction, Virginia allows a 40% tax credit for conservation easements.
-Tax credits are more beneficial than tax deductions, in that credits provide “dollar for dollar” tax benefit.
-If the credit amount exceeds the individual’s Virginia tax liability, the excess credit will carry forward for up to ten years.
+In addition to the charitable deduction, Virginia allows for tax credit for conservation easements equal to 40% of the appraiser determined easement value.
+Tax “credits” are more beneficial than tax “deductions”, in that credits provide a “dollar for dollar” tax benefit whereas deductions are applied to a taxpayer’s marginal tax rate.
+For 2017, the Virginia credit amount is limited to $20,000 per taxpayer.
+The limit for 2018 and subsequent years is scheduled to increase to $50,000 per taxpayer.
+Credits in excess of the annual limitation or the individual’s Virginia tax liability will carry forward for up to 10 years.
 Credits may also be transferred to other taxpayers, as Virginia allows these credits to be bought and sold.
-Proceeds from the sale of Virginia land preservation credits are taxed as a capital gain transaction on the Federal income tax return, and can receive a more favorable tax rate if the credits are held for longer than one year.
-While taxable for Federal purposes, the proceeds are not taxable on the Virginia income tax return.
+Proceeds from the sale of Virginia land preservation credits are taxed as a capital gain transaction on the Federal income tax return, and can receive a more favorable long term gain tax rate if the credits are held for longer than one year prior to the sale.
+While taxable for Federal purposes, the credit sale proceeds are not taxable on the Virginia income tax return.

 Example 2: Benefits of obtaining and selling Virginia Income Tax Credits

 Stephen (same facts as Example 1) applies for Virginia Land Preservation Tax Credits.
 As a result of his $200,000 donation, Virginia grants $80,000 (40% x $200,000) of tax credits.
-Stephen must utilize the credits within 10 years.
-Given that his annual Virginia income tax liability is approximately $9,000, he decides to keep only $45,000 of the credits, which should cover his Virginia income tax liability for the next 5 years.
-He sells the remaining $35,000 of credits for a price of $28,000.
+Given that his annual Virginia income tax liability is approximately $9,000, he decides to keep only $45,000 of the credits, which should cover his Virginia income tax liability for 5 years.
+He sells the remaining $35,000 of credits for a price of $31,000.
 Stephen waits for over one year prior to selling the credits in order to ensure long term capital gain tax treatment.
-Assuming the current 15% (for tax year 2012) Federal tax rate on long term capital gains still applies in 2013, Stephen’s after tax proceeds from the sale for 2013 will be $23,800. ($28,000 – $4,200 Federal income tax).

 Estate Tax Benefits